 Music Therapy Internship and Fieldwork / Practicum Opportunities at BKCM!

 BKCM has been a training ground for students enrolled in AMTA-approved, university programs in music therapy at both the bachelor’s and master’s degree levels.
 We only accept students enrolled as music therapy majors, whether at the undergraduate or master’s degree level.
 We have partnered with NYU, Berklee College of Music, Montclair University, Molloy College, SUNY New Paltz, Slippery Rock University and Howard University.
+Applications for internships are typically open in the early spring of each year, while pre-internship (fieldwork) applications are accepted during the late spring and summer.

 For more than 125 years, the Brooklyn Conservatory of Music has served our community by cultivating musical opportunities.
 We reach more than 7,000 students and clients through our community outreach programs, which provide music education and music therapy programs at nearly 90 partner sites across all five boroughs, including public schools, homeless shelters, senior centers, and other community and faith-based organizations, empowering students with tools and experiences unique to BKCM.